 Minnesota Exchange design and development activities are underway related to the prevention of waste, fraud and abuse.
-Specifically, Exchange staff work closely with the Minnesota Department of Commerce Internal Controls Director to coordinate efforts to ensure that Exchange activities are in compliance with agency standards.
 Exchange staff are working closely with program integrity staff and compliance staff at the Department of Human Services to ensure that all necessary and appropriate controls are implemented for public programs.
 In addition, all Exchange activities are taking place in full compliance with state policies and procedures regarding monitoring and oversight, as well as ongoing federal reporting requirements.
-Minnesota Exchange staff also produce monthly monitoring and reporting grant expenditure and encumbrance.
+Minnesota Exchange staff also produce monthly monitoring and reporting regarding grant expenditure and encumbrance.